Midnight in the Garden of Good and Evil (film): Filming locations

-While entertaining the role of being the film's director, Clint Eastwood visited Savannah, Georgia, where the entire film was shot, in 1996.
+While entertaining the role of being the film's director, Clint Eastwood visited Savannah, Georgia, where the majority of the film was shot, in 1996.
 "I didn't get to know too many people at that time — mostly places — but I did meet some people who knew about the Jim Williams episode.
 And I met the attorney, Sonny Seiler, who was very, very helpful in making everyone understand what the attitude and atmosphere was in Savannah in the 1980s," he said.
-Principal photography began in spring the following year.
+Principal photography began in the spring of 1997.

+Kevin Spacey also visited Savannah before filming began.
+He wanted to learn the accent by listening to the locals.

 "[John Berendt and I] spoke a lot about the novel and he took us on a tour of Savannah — The John Berendt Tour — which is a great tour of Savannah," John Cusack said in 1997.
 "We talked about the screenplay.
 He was very helpful."
 As for Savannah itself: "I'd definitely go back and hang out.
 It's a fun place.
 It's terrific being in a place that isn't interested in being modern.
 It's not interested in the fast-paced, kinetic lifestyle that we all lead.
 It's very relaxed; it's got a slow rhythm.
 All the squares that are in the middle of the town are made so that you can't speed through in traffic; you have to go leisurely around.
 Cocktail parties and parties are a big deal.
 It's interested in preserving its past; it's not interested in moving towards the future.
 It's interested in the way it is.
 It's very lush and exotic and mysterious."

 Several scenes were filmed in and around Monterey Square.
-Jim Williams' Mercer House is located in the southwestern tything block of the square, at 429 Bull Street.
-Williams' sister, Dorothy Kingery, became the owner of the house after her brother's death.
+Jim Williams's Mercer House is located in the southwestern tything block of the square, at 429 Bull Street.
+Williams's sister, Dorothy Kingery, became the owner of the house after her brother's death.
 After initially agreeing to permit filming to take place inside the home, she developed cold feet.
 "Clint Eastwood came from California the next day," Kingery said.
 "We talked about my concerns, and he addressed those."
 While most of the scenes were filmed inside the home, the fight and shooting scenes were done in a California studio.
 When it came to the Christmas party scenes, the house contained so many valuable pieces of art and furniture that it presented a security problem.
 Eastwood, therefore, decided not to use extras.
 He instead sent out engraved invitations to the same locals that Williams used to invite to his parties.
+The Mercer House hallway and office were recreated in Hollywood.